Simplifier779/21_days_Saikrishna-Karra/README.md

 # 21_days_Saikrishna-Karra
-Intermediate.
+Beginner.
 Have an idea about python.

+Saikrishna Karra KJSCE SY COMPS.Excited to learn Datascience and embark on this journey.
+Day 1: Created a GIT HUB account and a repository.